-QA of Microcredentials at DCU
+QA of Micro-credentials at DCU

-DCU continues to play a central role in the evolution and development of micro-credentials and is participating actively to shape policy both nationally and internationally.
-DCU continues to participate in working groups and initiatives aligned with the implementation of the European Commission Recommendation on Micro-Credentials at National and European levels.
-DCU's has participated in aspects of QA relating to information and data, recognition, stackability, portability credit accumulation and the issuing of micro-credentials as per the guidelines of the European Recommendation.
-During 2023 DCU awarded the first digital credential issued through our participation in the ECIU Alliance using the newly revised European Learning Model and through the European Digital Credential Platform.
-DCU's Director of Micro-Credential Strategy and Innovation is co-chair a European Network of micro-credentials experts under the auspices of European Distance Education Network.
-DCU participated in the MicroNet a peer-learning network funded by Europe and engages alongside national and European partners including the European University Association, QQI, UNIC & ECIU European University Alliances and with Micro-Creds in knowledge exchange and collaboration activities including a webinar on establishing the Building Blocks for Micro-Credential Infrastructure with a focus on the European Digital Credentialing platform and our experiences as part of the early adopter programme.
-DCU continues its active involvement and leadership in national and international initiatives such as ECIU related to the development and implementation of micro-credentials including the HCI funded IUA-led multi-Campus MicroCreds initiative including the launch of the microcreds.ie course catalogue and information platform, DCU as part of this process has also drafted a quality statement for publication on the microcreds.ie site.
-DCU continues to evolve and mainstream its processes for internal and external quality assurance of micro-credentials, publishing support and administrative guidance for academic and professional service staff.
-DCU during this period also defined bespoke and focused well-being and pastoral care services for micro-credential learners under the auspices of DCU's Student Support and Development unit.
+DCU continues to play a pivotal role in shaping and pursuing the development of micro-credentials.
+The university is actively engaging with QA policy to shape policy both nationally and internationally for micro-credentials looking at key areas such as the use of key European and national tools to support quality, recognition and portability.
+These activities are aligned with the implementation of the European Commission Recommendation on Micro-Credentials.
+DCU's has participated in national and international fora on all aspects of QA relating to information and data, recognition, stackability, portability, credit accumulation and the issuing of micro-credentials as per Annex 1 and Annex 2 of the European Micro-Credential Recommendation.
+DCU through our participation in the ECIU Alliance, awarded gualified eSealed digital micro-credentials using the European Digital Credential Platform during this period and the University is now in the EQAR database.
+DCU continues to actively engage with stakeholders from the EDC to support the development and refinement of the functionality of the platform to support recognition and portability of micro-credentials.
+DCU continues through its Director of Micro-Credential Strategy and Innovation to engage with MicroNet a peer-learning network funded by Europe and engages alongside national and European partners including the European University Association, QQI, UNIC & ECIU European University Alliances and with Micro-Creds in knowledge exchange and collaboration activities.
+DCU has engaged with UNESCO-IIEP in the development of a national framework for Micro-Credentials.
+DCU continues its active involvement and leadership in national and international initiatives such as ECIU related to the development and implementation of micro-credentials including the HCI-funded IUA-led multi-Campus MicroCreds initiative, participating in a webinar in November 2023 to document the technical journey of issuing qualified eSeal micro-credentials and supporting the publication of a white paper on the use of key Bologna tools for Micro-Credentials, institutional quality assurance processes and navigating transparency issues for microcredentials for learners.